kdbanman/visualcrawl/readme.md

 *The initial motivation for this project was to produce [this video](http://www.youtube.com/watch?v=CCBvwWIba3c) and [this other video](http://www.youtube.com/watch?v=w9UKUpyqw_4).*

-There are many unanswered questions regarding the nature of semantic web crawling, and this is my attempt to sharpen those questions with some visual depictions of different crawling strategies.
-Different methods of crawling give rise to very different behaviour, which should be evident in the different image, graph, and video visualizations.
+There are many unanswered questions regarding the nature of semantic web crawling (see [SemCrawl.md](docs/SemCrawl.md) in docs directory), and this is my attempt to sharpen those questions with some visual depictions of different crawling strategies.

 ### Version 0.2:

-This  is an attempt to address the inadequacies of gc 0.1 (see 0.1 analysis below).
-More advanced crawl strategies will be implemented in an attempt to focus the crawl behaviour and results on a particular topic.
-Insights and implementations of these strategies are explored in semantic [{dong}] and traditional [{menczer}][{diligenti}] web contexts.
+This is an attempt to address the inadequacies of version 0.1 (see 0.1 analysis below).
+Rather than visualizing a dynamic graph of the HTTP traffic of the crawler, one may visualize the RDF graph that the crawler aggregates as it crawls.
+There is a way to visualize just the final results of the crawl, as well as a dynamic graph of the crawl results.

-- Each crawl strategy is given a subdirectory of ver0.2/
-- Each subdirectory contains:
-    1. A java executable for the crawl
-    2. A text description of the crawl strategy
-    3. An rdf+xml file of the crawl results
-    4. A graph visualization of the crawl results in `.svg`, `.gml`, and `.gephi` formats
-    5. (Tentative) A .gexf dynamic graph file for visualization of crawler behaviour
+*There was not time enough to implement more advanced crawl strategies, due partially to LDSpider's complexity and unconventional structure.
+This problem was exaggerated by my unfamiliarity with java.
+However, a breadth-first crawl was implemented and the static and dynamic RDF visualizations were made to work.*

+##### Static:

+java -jar BreadthVis.jar -static <SPARQL endpoint update URI> <crawl seed URI> <crawl depth> <URIs per crawl round>

+The basic idea here is that the crawl results are fed into a triplestore as a unique named graph for each crawl.
+To visualize, Gephi's SemanticWebImport plugin can be used to query the triplestore using a CONSTRUCT query for all triples under the specific crawl's named graph.

+######TODO: implement CLI, output graph name at end of crawl, describe steps in gephi

+##### Dynamic:

+java -jar BreadthVis.jar -dynamic <.gexf output filename> <crawl seed URI> <crawl depth> <URIs per crawl round>

+######TODO: implement CLI, describe steps in gephi

+For reference, each crawl will create a directory of the same name as the named graph used in static mode.
+The directory will contain ######TODO: log types and names

 ### Version 0.1: